Best Dachshund Toys

 Chelsy’s Toys: Enrichment Tube

-This is one of our new favorites.
-It is a 3-in-1 enrichment tube for dogs.
-It comes with a fleece snuffle toy, fleece braided rope, and the tube itself is a treat dispenser that they can roll around on the ground.
+This 3-in-1 enrichment tube for dogs comes with a fleece snuffle toy that you can hide treats in, a fleece braided rope, and the tube itself is a treat dispenser that your pup can roll all over the place.

 chelsy's toy enrichment tube